tomrcc/hugo-rosey-demo/content/_index.md

       button_text_color: '#ffffff'
       button_color: '#034ad8'
   - _bookshop_name: left-right
     heading: Keep what you need.
 Delete the rest.
+CHANGED
     text: >-
       Make your own copy of this repository.
 Reference it or use it as a template to get up and running with translation workflows in CloudCannon